BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/4-SIMPLEX-EXPRESSIONS.md

 ### Complete Replacement

-The scope of replacement is recursive, but stops at any separately enclosed simplexes.
+The scope of replacement is recursive, but stops at any separately enclosed envelopes.

 In this example, there is only a top set of replacements, so all variables are substituted.
 The result of evaluating this expression is `610`: